hed-standard/hed-python/README.md

    ```

 The HEDTools in this repository require Python 3.7 or greater.
-Note: HED is continuing to support Python 3.7 past its deprecation date because
+**Note:** HED is continuing to support Python 3.7 past its deprecation date because
 it is needed for MATLAB versions R2019a through R2020a.

+**Note:** The final exported interface for Python tools has not been
+completely frozen in 0.1.0 and is expected to undergo minor changes
+in interface until the release of version 1.0.0.

 ### Relationship to other repositories